AltTechTools/custom-svkbd/README.md

 	$ make LAYOUT=$layout

 This will take the file `layout.$layout.h` and create `svkbd-$layout`.
-`make install` will then pick up the new file and install it accordingly.
+`make install LAYOUT=$layout` will then pick up the new file and install it accordingly.

 Layouts
 ---------